Skip to main content

 What you can verify

-The Latency Transparency panel records, for every trade, which submission path landed it.
+The Timings panel records, for every trade, which submission path landed it.
 Over a session you’ll see the win distribution across paths — and on bad-network days you’ll see the diversity earning its keep.
 This is the kind of internal observability most tools never expose.
 Dequan exposes it because we want you to understand the value, not just be told about it.

 What this isn’t